New York's 'Off Season' Has Attractions, Tours, and Plenty to Do

 - Planet Hollywood.
 Right in the heart of Times Square, this themed restaurant has movie memorabilia from some of your favorite movies, great California-style cuisine, and an extensive gift shop.
-Since no reservations are accepted, the best way to grab a bite without waiting in line is to pre-purchase a VIP Meal Voucher, which allows you to order from the menu - after you're seated at their first available table.
+Since no reservations are accepted, the best way to grab a bite without waiting in line is to pre-purchase a VIP Meal Ticket, which allows you to order from the menu - after you're seated at their first available table.

 - Rockefeller Center.
 Rockefeller Center is the creation of John D. Rockefeller and the home to over 100 pieces of art.
 NBC, Christie's Auction House and Radio City Music Hall all call Rockefeller Center their home.
 It also houses the most famous skating rink in the world.
 The center features the beautiful Channel Gardens, the statues of Atlas and Prometheus, and the prestigious Rainbow Room.